MicrosoftDocs/minecraft-creator/creator/Documents/AddCustomDieBlock.md

 ***Create a resource pack***

-You will also create a resource pack for the custom blocks tutorial!
+We will begin by creating a resource pack for the custom block:

 1. In ***File Explorer***, navigate to the ***com.mojang*** folder.
 1. Open the ***development_resource_packs*** folder.
 1. Create a new folder named ***custom_block_resource_pack***.
 1. Inside the ***custom_block_resource_pack*** folder, create a ***manifest.json*** file.
+1. Open the ***manifest.json*** file in a text editor.
 1. Copy the code below into the ***manifest.json*** file.
 1. See the [Introduction to Behavior Packs Tutorial](https://learn.microsoft.com/en-us/minecraft/creator/documents/behaviorpack) to learn how to use UUIDs to create the dependency of this behavior pack on the resource pack, and get any new UUIDs from UUIDgenerator.net.